 Because when you work with wood, to cut, drill or shape it, for example, you produce dust.
 And this dust, when inhaled into your lungs, can cause health issues.

 Wood dust is a common by-product in both manufacturing environments and construction sites in professions such as carpentry and joinery.
-Even if you do not work with timber yourself, the wood dust produced from these activities can also affect those in close proximity to the work.
+Even if you do not work with timber yourself, the wood dust produced from these activities can also affect those close to the work.

 If asked to write down all the harmful materials on site, very few would list wood at all.
-As wood is a natural material, so often not considered harmful.
-But did you know that asbestos is also a naturally occurring material?
+But wood dust is a hazardous substance.
+It's covered by the Control of Substances Hazardous to Health Regulations (COSHH).

 Wood in its natural form is relatively low risk.
 However, the hazard develops once the dust is released, through sawing, drilling or sanding.
 In a similar way to asbestos, it is only once the material is broken into small particles that harmful exposure can occur.

 Once you have tiny bits of wood floating around, they can easily get mixed in with the air you breathe.
 And wood dust is a problem for your health.

 But what's the problem with wood dust, and how could it make you sick?

 The main health hazards from the inhalation of wood dust are:

 Once developed, none of these issues are easy to fix.

 It can cause asthma, which carpenters and joiners are four times more likely to get compared with other UK workers.